dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/api-reference/barcode-reader.md

 **Return Value**

-The Version of `DynamsoftBarcodeReader`.
+The Version of `DCVBarcodeReader`.

 ## GetRuntimeSettings

-Get the current runtime settings of `DynamsoftBarcodeReader`.
+Get the current runtime settings of `DCVBarcodeReader`.

 ```c#
 DBRRuntimeSettings GetRuntimeSettings()